V1nya/myFirstModal/README.md

-# myFirstModal
+# myModal
-This is my first Modal Window
+This is my  Modal Window
 See here: https://v1nya.github.io/myFirstModal/